knpuniversity/symfony4/sfcasts/encore/encore-install.md

 ## Installing WebpackEncoreBundle + Recipe

-So even though both Webpack and Encore are *node* libraries, if you're using Symfony, you'll install Encore via composer... well... sort of.
+So even though both Webpack and Encore are *Node* libraries, if you're using Symfony, you'll install Encore via composer... well... sort of.
 Open a new terminal tab and run:

 ```terminal